 iPhone 6 software

-Of course, the iPhone 6 is expected to run a yet-to-be-announced version of Apple's mobile software, which will likely launch as iOS 8.
+Of course, the iPhone 6 is expected to run a yet-to-be-announced version of Apple's mobile software, which will likely launch as iOS 8 at WWDC on 2 June.
 It's still unclear what we can expect from Apple's next-generation software.
 However, Apple might go for a user interface tweak after facing plenty of criticism over the iOS 7 design overhaul.

 iPhone 6 price